msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Decrease SP cost from 2 to 1.
 * Change effect to:
-    > On hit: If you consumed Lock On for this attack, pull your target to a free space adjacent to you, or as close as possible.
+    > On hit: If you previously hit the target with a tech attack this turn, you may pull your target to a free space adjacent to you, or as close as possible.
   * Nanobot Whip is a heavy SP investment for below-curve melee damage and an unreliable on-crit effect.
-I choose to reduce the SP cost and lean into Lock On consumption for better reliability.
+I choose to reduce the SP cost and lean into combos with tech attacks for better reliability.

 #### Swarm/Hive Nanites